-A sticking freezer door is not usually caused by a faulty or damaged gasket.
+A fridge door sticking or a sticking freezer door is not usually caused by a faulty or damaged gasket.
 Often when the gasket is damaged, your door won't seal at all.
 Your freezer might stick shut temporarily due to dirt or spills, ice buildup or the normal functioning of the freezer's vacuum system.
 If you have trouble with a sticking door, troubleshoot the problem before replacing the gasket or calling a technician to replace the door.

 Petroleum jelly is not ideal for preventing a sticking freezer door.
 Abrasive cleaners or those containing bleach or ammonia, scouring cleansers, waxes, concentrated dish or laundry detergent and flammable liquids should also be avoided.
 These products can damage both your refrigerator and freezer surfaces and the door gaskets.
 If you want to prevent a sticking door, use a thin coat of paraffin wax after cleaning your freezer door and gasket instead.

 Opening your freezer door allows warm air to enter and cold air to escape.
 When you close the door, the air is cooled and its specific volume is reduced.
 This reduction creates a vacuum that keeps the door closed.
 It may seem like your freezer door is sticking or the fridge door seal sticking when it is really just the vacuum system doing its job.

 Freezers with a vacuum-release device speed up the process of equalization and don't typically have problems with a sticking door, although some freezers use an airtight gasket seal that doesn't have this vacuum-release mechanism.
 This means that the door can't be opened and closed, and then opened again in rapid succession.
 Wait a few seconds after closing your freezer before trying to open it again to allow the air pressure inside the freezer to equalize.